Relativistic corrections of order $m\alpha^6$: singular operators and regularization: Introduction

 So far the relativistic corrections in the nonrecoil limit at $m\alpha^6$ order for the hydrogen molecular ion were studied within the adiabatic approximation \cite{Korobov07,Korobov08,Korobov21}.
 Here we present a new study which is based on the three-body formalism.
 We start with the nonrecoil effective Hamiltonian at $m\alpha^6$ order.
-We then propose a method by which singular part in the effective Hamiltonian may be separated in a form of two singular operators: $\boldsymbol{\mathcal{E}}^2$ and $V(4\pi\rho)$ (see next section for definitions).
-We demonstrate that it works both for two-particle and three-particle one-electron systems.
+We then propose a method by which the singular part in the effective Hamiltonian may be separated in a form of two singular operators: $\boldsymbol{\mathcal{E}}^2$ and $V(4\pi\rho)$ (see next section for definitions).
+We demonstrate that it works for both two-particle and three-particle one-electron systems.
 We show that the singular terms cancel exactly at orders $m\alpha^6$ and $m\alpha^6(m/M)$.
 The remaining part is finite and all the finite operators that are needed for numerical calculations are explicitly written out.

-Another way to derive a set of finite operators for the case of hydrogen molecular ion, both in the nonrecoil limit and first recoil correction, was investigated in \cite{Zhong2018}.
+Another way to derive a set of finite operators for the case of hydrogen molecular ion, in both the nonrecoil limit and the first recoil correction, was investigated in Ref.~\cite{Zhong2018}.
 It would be interesting to compare the two approaches when numerical results become available.

-We investigate various methods of regularization of the problem: coordinate space cut-off, photon propagator modification, and dimensional regularization.
+We investigate various methods of regularization of the problem: coordinate space cutoff, photon propagator modification, and dimensional regularization.
 Many useful formulas are given that relate the considered methods.
 Advantages and disadvantages of a particular choice of regularization are discussed.

 Atomic units ($\hbar=m=e=1$) are used throughout this work.